The Rat Terrier: A Versatile and Energetic Breed

 Are Rat Terriers and Fox Terriers the same?

 Rat Terriers and Fox Terriers are not the same breed, but they share some ancestry.
 Fox Terriers, particularly the Smooth Fox Terrier, were among the breeds used in the development of the Rat Terrier.
 However, they have distinct physical and temperamental differences.
 Fox Terriers are typically smaller, with a sleek, all-white coat and a more energetic, independent disposition.
-Rat Terriers, on the other hand, have a broader range of coat colors and are known for their versatility and adaptability.
+Rat Terriers, on the other hand, have a broader range of coat colours and are known for their versatility and adaptability.

 What two breeds make a Rat Terrier?